Kangfei/Kangfei.github.io/_pages/about.md

 My research concentrates on ML/DL for Graph and Databases, Graph Data Management, Graph Analytics and Algorithm, In-Database ML.

 I'm looking for highly-motivated Ph.D., master and undergraduate students.
-If you are interested, please drop me an email with the CV. （I plan to support 2-3 master, 1-2 Ph.D. per year, providing personalized academic/career advising, and domestic/oversee intern/RA opportunities in industry and academia.)
+If you are interested, please drop me an email with the CV. （I plan to support 2-3 master, 1-2 Ph.D. per year, providing personalized academic and career advising, and domestic/oversea intern/RA opportunities in industry and academia.)